Roger Clarke's Web-Site

 Identity management ... concerns the governance and administration of a unique digital representation of a user, including all associated attributes and entitlements (Gartner, extracted 29 Mar 2023, emphasis added)

-The process flow specified in NIST-800-63-3 (2017, p.10) is in Figure 1.
-This is insufficiently precise to ensure effective and consistent application.
-Josang (2017, p.137, Fig. 1) provides a better-articulated overview of the functions, reproduced in Figure 2.
+Figure 1 shows the process flow specified in NIST-800-63-3 (2017, p.
+10).
+This is insufficiently precise to ensure effective and consistent application, because it contains both entity-types and states that they pass through, and shows relationships rather than processes.
+Josang (2017, p.
+137, Fig. 1) provides a better-articulated overview, reproduced in Figure 2.
 This distinguishes the configuration (or establishment) phase from the operational activities of each of Identification, Authentication and Access.
-This is complemented by a mainstream scenario (Josang 2017, p.143, Fig. 2) that illustrates the practical application of the concepts, and is reproduced in Figure 3.
+This is complemented by one particular mainstream scenario (Josang 2017, p.
+143, Fig. 2) that illustrates a practical application of the concepts, and is reproduced in Figure 3.

 Figure 1: NIST's Digital Identity Model